 When image width or height exceeds 320, 640, or 1280 pixels, resize icons will appear that will allow you to size the image to those maximum dimensions.
 Select the image you want to resize, then click on a resize icon to scale the image down.
 Deselect the resize icon to revert the image to its original size and resolution.

 You can also apply effects to images by right-clicking an image in the message body, selecting Modify Image or Modify Selected Images from the pop-up menu, then selecting an effect.
 To disable an effect, select it again to toggle it off.
 Some of the effects include:

 - Scaling, which gives you Large, Medium, Small, and percentage scaling.

-- Float, which aligns the image to the left or the right.
-Float also allows your text to wrap around the image.
+- Float, which aligns the image to the left or the right, and allows your text to wrap around the image.

-- Frames, which gives you 11 different frame effects for you to enjoy, and
+- Frames, which gives you 11 different frame effects for you to enjoy.

 - Shadow, which adds a soft shadow around the image.

 Below the message body, you will see your Composition Goals if you have them turned on.
 Composition Goals can let you know when you’ve hit the desired character limit, word limit, or amount of time you want to spend on composing an email.
 These are soft limits, so once you’ve reached your goal you can choose to wrap things up or keep going.

 To turn on composition goals, go to the Postbox menu on Mac or the Tools menu on Windows and select Preferences or Options respectively, then Options > Composition > Advanced.
 Next, select the Set composition goals checkbox.
 Finally, select a combination of Character Count, Word Count, and Stopwatch and set the values for the chosen options.